European Markets Are Down

 Here’s the scorecard:

-In Asia, it was a good night for the Nikkei after several bad ones, closing up 0.92%.
-The Hang Seng also closed up 0.61%.
+A report from Eurostat showed that Eurozone GDP as whole between April and June was unchanged from the first quarter.
+However, GDP was 0.7% higher compared with the same quarter from 2013.

-US futures are mixed and effectively flat: Dow futures are up 0.02%, and S&P futures are down 0.07%.
+Asia markets closed mixed with Japan’s Nikkei up 0.66% and Hong Kong’s Hang Seng down 0.36%.

-From the US, the two big scheduled events are the released of retail sales data for September, which will be out at 5 a.m.
-ET, and the Fed’s beige book at 1.30 p.m.
-ET.
+U.S. futures are down with Dow futures down 11 points, Nasdaq futures down 2.5 points, and S&P futures down .7 points.

 Business Insider Emails & Alerts